kTrzcinskii/automata-compiler/README.md

 #### Rules and Conventions
 - Each state must start with the letter `q`, followed by one or more alphanumeric characters.
+- Each symbol must constist of one or more alphanumeric characters.
 - `move` can be either:
   - `L` (left)
   - `R` (right)